Oatcake: Plain Web Typography

 - Frank

-Here's an example of multiple terms with a single definition:
+Here's an example of multiple terms with a single description:

 <dl>